sampscl/open_boss/docs/installation.md

   mix open_boss.build_self_signed_keys
 ```

-Do the above after setting up your development environment.

 ## Systemd and Docker (e.g. Ubuntu)

-1. Set up [developmenmt](#Development) environmnent as pre-built images are not (yet) available
+1. Set up [developmenmt](./development.md#development-environment) environmnent as pre-built images are not (yet) available
 2. Install [docker](https://www.docker.com) for your OS; the Docker Desktop is not necessary, only Docker Engine
 3. Install javascript packages